zeus074/Minerva-for-QL/README.md

 **How program**

-Program the 27c512 memory before soldering it to the pcb, example with a plcc32-dip adapter and the TL866II.
+Program the 27C512 memory before soldering it to the pcb, example with a plcc32-dip adapter and the TL866II, THT version not required the adapter.

 The Minerva firmware can be found here: